strayptr/such-static-analysis/README.md

 # such-static-analysis
-Scans source code for instances of SQL injection.
-Currently only works with Java codebases.
+Source code scanner.
+Scan a Java codebase for instances of SQL injection, or print out how many lines of code are in each file.

 ## Installation